-In this crypto wallet beginners guide for 2022, we explain what is a crypto wallet and why it’s important to have access to your wallet’s private keys.
-Plus the difference between a software wallet, a hardware wallet and paper wallet.
+In this beginner’s guide to crypto wallet for 2023, we explain what a crypto wallet is and why it’s important to access your wallet’s private keys.
+Plus, there is a difference between a software wallet, a hardware wallet and a paper wallet.

-Once you have purchased your first cryptocurrency, it’s important to consider your security and how you’re going to store your crypto assets.
-It’s most likely you have purchased your crypto on an exchange, however keeping crypto on an exchange is not good practice.
-Now you need to think how to keep your crypto safe and how much responsibility you want.
+Once you have purchased your first cryptocurrency, it’s important to consider your security and how you will store your crypto assets.
+It’s most likely you have purchased your crypto on an exchange.
+However, keeping crypto on an exchange is not good practice.
+Now, you must consider how to keep your crypto safe and how much responsibility you want.

-So, let’s dive into this beginners guide to crypto wallets, to help you work out the best crypto wallet for you.
+So, let’s dive into this beginner’s guide to different types of Crypto Wallets to help you find the best wallet.

 What is a Cryptocurrency Wallet?

-In order to use cryptocurrency, you’ll need to use a cryptocurrency wallet.
-A wallet is a secure digital wallet used to store, send, and receive digital currency like Bitcoin.
-Although I mention “store” cryptocurrency itself is not actually “stored” in a wallet, it is stored on a coin’s blockchain.
+To use cryptocurrency, you’ll need to use a cryptocurrency wallet.
+A wallet is a secure digital wallet that stores, sends, and receives digital currency like Bitcoin.
+Although I mention “store, ” cryptocurrency is not actually “stored” in a wallet but on a coin’s blockchain.
 Your wallet is just the software designed to interact with the blockchain.

-Instead, your wallet stores address´, not the actual crypto tokens.
+Instead, your wallet stores the address, not the actual crypto tokens.
 Bitcoin wallets interact with the Bitcoin blockchain, allowing Bitcoins to be moved between addresses by the owners of those addresses.
-Also allowing users to see the balances associated with an address.
+Also, it allows users to see the balances associated with an address.

-There are 4 different types of wallets you could use to manage your assets; Hardware, Online, Software and Paper Wallets.
+You could use four different types of wallets to manage your assets: Hardware, Online, Software and Paper Wallets.

 What are Private Keys?

-First up though let’s talk about what your private keys are, as this is an important part of the story.
+First, let’s talk about your private keys, as this is an important part of the story.
 A private key is a sophisticated form of cryptography that allows you to access your cryptocurrency.
 It’s an integral aspect of Bitcoin and Altcoins and helps you to protect yourself from theft and unauthorized access to funds.
-Essentially, when you have access to the private key you have access to the funds.
+Essentially, when you have access to the private key, you can access the funds.

 Hardware wallets are considered the most secure way to store your crypto.
 And they are offline storage options for private keys.
 They are physical, dedicated hardware that is specifically built to hold cryptocurrency and keep it secure.
 These devices can go online to make transactions and get data and then can be taken offline for transportation and security.

 They also store your private keys offline and on your device.
-Plus you can also use the device to verify transactions too so that funds never leave your wallet without your confirmation.
-With your hardware wallet stored offline, it is kept away from any potential hackers, who would need to physically hold the device (and know the pin) to be able to steal your funds.
+You can also use the device to verify transactions so funds never leave your wallet without confirmation.
+With your hardware wallet stored offline, it is kept away from any potential hackers, who would need to hold the device physically (and know the pin) to be able to steal your funds.

-There are a few different hardware wallets available, such as a Ledger, Trezor, and KeepKey.
+A few different hardware wallets are available, such as a Ledger, Trezor, and KeepKey.
 Hardware wallets range in price from $59 to $150+.
 The two devices I personally use are the Ledger and the Trezor.
 I don’t have a clear preferred device as they both have their advantages and disadvantages.
-Please ensure that you always purchase hardware wallets new and sealed.
+Please ensure that you always purchase hardware wallets that are new and sealed.
 Ensure they haven’t been tampered with and are from reputable sources.

 Examples of Hardware Wallets